Antelope Valley

-The Antelope Valley is located in northern Los Angeles County, California, and the southeast portion of Kern County, California, and constitutes the western tip of the Mojave Desert.
+The Antelope Valley is a valley primarily located in northern Los Angeles County, California, United States and the southeast portion of Kern County, and constitutes the western tip of the Mojave Desert.
 It is situated between the Tehachapi, Sierra Pelona, and the San Gabriel Mountains.
 The valley was named for the pronghorns that roamed there until they were all eliminated in the 1880s, mostly by hunting, or resettled in other areas.
 The principal cities in the Antelope Valley are Palmdale and Lancaster.

 Geography

 The Antelope Valley comprises the western tip of the Mojave Desert, opening up to the Victor Valley and the Great Basin to the east.
 Lying north of the San Gabriel Mountains, southeast of the Tehachapis, and east of the Sierra Pelona Mountains, this desert ecosystem spans around 2200 mi2.
 The valley is bounded by the Garlock and San Andreas fault systems.
 Precipitation in the surrounding mountain ranges contributes to groundwater recharge.